-Exclusion criteria include a range of safety and pragmatic factors.
-Children and adolescents with known long OT syndrome will be excluded due to the risk (although small) of iatrogenic long QT with olanzapine.25 Young people who are known to be pregnant will be excluded due to sparse safety data for the study medications in pregnancy.26 Those potential participants who had a previous non-response to either study medication or whose parent/ guardian refuses one of the two study medications will be excluded to ensure that no young person is enrolled to receive a medication that had previously been ineffective.
+small) of iatrogenic long QT with olanzapine.8 Young people who are known to be pregnant will be excluded due to sparse safety data for the study medications in pregnancy.
+21 22 Those potential participants who had a previous non-response to either study medication or whose parent/guardian refuses one of the two study medications will be excluded to ensure that no young person is enrolled to receive a medication that had previously been ineffective.
 Patient and parent/guardian reports, established behavioural management plans and medical records will be used to determine prior medication ineffectiveness.

-Participants whom the clinician deems as being more suitable to receive medication via an alternative route of administration or an alternative therapy will also be excluded from the study.
+Participants who the clinician deems as being more suitable to receive drugs via an alternative route or administration of an alternative therapy will also be excluded from the study.

-The remaining exclusion criteria-that participants can only be enrolled in PEAChY-M once and cannot be enrolled in its sister trial PEAChY-O (a study comparing oral olanzapine to oral diazepam for ASBD in young people who are able to accept oral sedation) during the same admission-are to avoid complications with non-independence of observations, and the difficulty of following two protocols simultaneously.
+The remaining exclusion criteria-that participants can only be enrolled in PEAChY-O once and cannot be enrolled in its sister trial PEAChY-M (a study comparing intramuscular olanzapine vs intramuscular droperidol for ASBD requiring intramuscular sedation) during the same admission-are to avoid complications with non-independence of observations, and the difficulty of following two protocols simultaneously.